 You’ve been training all winter in preparation for the warm season.
 You’re ready to hit the trail, but is your gear?
 Damaged or dirty gear can be the difference between a great trip and one that takes you off-trail early.
-We’ve created a checklist to go through before packing up and heading out into the back of beyond—so you don’t find yourself in the middle of nowhere with a flat mattress or missing tent stakes!
+We’ve created a backpacking gear checklist to go through before packing up and heading out into the back of beyond—so you don’t find yourself in the middle of nowhere with a flat mattress or missing tent stakes!

 #2.
 Sleeping Pad